NEW CENTRAL HARBOURFRONT DEVELOPMENT

 A one-off payment of HK$21.6 billion was approved by the Hong Kong SAR Government in July 2008 to fund development of the West Kowloon Cultural District which was first proposed in 1998 and will provide a world-class arts hub which it is hoped will attract visitors and audiences from throughout Southeast Asia and beyond.
 A revised estimate in March 2012 for the cost of the project, carried out by University of Hong Kong Professor Chau Kwong-wing, indicated that an additional HK$9.2 billion to HK$16.4 billion mainly due to increased construction costs, may be required if the scale and quality of the project is to be maintained and it was reported in April 2013 that the latest estimate for the cost of the project is expected to reach HK$60 billion, almost three times the original estimate, owing to the increased cost of building materials.

-The hub will be built on a 40-hectare site in the area around Kowloon Station.
-Construction is expected to begin during 2011 at the earliest and the first phase which is expected to open in 2014/2015 will provide no less than 12 new venues with a combined total of 24,400 seats.
+The hub is being built on a 40-hectare site in the area around Kowloon Station.
+Construction began during 2011.
+The first phase will provide no less than 12 new venues with a combined total of 24,400 seats.
 It had originally been expected the first phase would be opened by 2014/15 but the project has been subject to considerable delay (see below).
 It is proposed that the development will include three iconic buildings Xiqu (Chinese Opera Centre), M+ (flagship museum) and the Concert Hall/Chamber Music Hall.
 It is understood that the original name for the Chinese Opera Centre, "Xiqu" is likely to be dropped and the centre simply known by its English name "Chinese Opera Centre" although the official name will not be announced until the centre has been completed in 2018.
 A "soft-opening" is expected in late 2018 with a "Grand Opening" in 2019.
 Other venues include two medium-size theatres, four blackbox theatres and piazza area.
-There will also The “M+” museum, now expected to open in 2019, which will focus on design, moving image, popular culture and visual arts and the hub will also include retail, dining and entertainment facilities.
+The “M+” museum, now expected to open in 2019, which will focus on design, moving image, popular culture and visual arts and the hub will also include retail, dining and entertainment facilities.
 The Planning Department proposed dividing the site into three zones with different height limits with the western zone being set at 50 metres, the central zone in front of Kowloon Station set at 100 metres and the eastern zone set at 70 metres.
 However this has led to objections that this will restrict the flexibility of the design of buildings and the height restrictions have since been partially relaxed although the final design has not yet been decided.

 By the time the first phase opens it is expected that accessibility to the area will have been improved and by 2016 an estimated daily average of 99,000 passengers will be arriving at and leaving West Kowloon via the Regional Express Rail Link (Guangdong - Shenzhen - Hong Kong) serving the Pearl River Delta.
 The seafront terminus for the new rail link will occupy about 8 hectares of the site and proposed amendments to the plan put forward in May 2009 will see the density of the terminus development reduced with the four office towers substantially reduced in height and minimal retail space.
 In June 2009 Angus Cheng Siu-chuen, a former Disney executive was appointed as Executive Director (Project Delivery) but resigned after just nine days for "personal reasons" leaving the authority to search for a new Executive Director.
 A public consultation to shape the future of the cultural district commenced in September 2009 with the theme "Stretch your imagination.
 Share your dream.
 Create a successful West Kowloon Cultural District for all".
 Three month-long public consulations on the proposals ran between September 2009 and September 2011 with 1,172 submissions being received from the final consulation, mainly about operational issues such as artistic direction, finance and programming rather than design of the hub.
 Most comments were supportive of the the development plan and the design blueprint, which is being modified in the light of some of the submissions is expected to be submitted to the Town Planning Board by the end of January 2012.

 In March 2010 the intensive global search resulted in the appointment of Mr Graham Sheffield, effective from August, who has 15 years experience as Artistic Director of the world-renowned Barbican Centre in London and the following month the first three executive directors, all with a business rather than arts background, were appointed.
 During a visit in May 2010, coinciding with Hong Kong Art Week and the second stage of public consultation, Mr Sheffield promised that education would play a key role under his leadership and he hoped to see the establishment of an education department and possibly the addition of an education director to draw up strategies, including forming alliances with existing institutes.
 He said he was also open to any form of collaboration with overseas institutes.
 However, in January 2011 the board of the West Kowloon Cultural District Authority announced it had accepted the resignation of Mr Sheffield with immediate effect on health grounds.
 The Board advertised for applications for a replacement in early 2011 and in May 2011 announced the appointment of Michael Lynch, renowned Australian arts administrator whose previous roles have included chief executive of Sydney Opera House from 1998 to 2002 and head of London's Southbank Centre from 2002 until 2009.
 Mr Lynch took office on 25th July 2011.
-The authority has also indicated it may also consider appointing a deputy or chief operating officer to ease pressure on the new chief executive.
+The authority also indicated it may also consider appointing a deputy or chief operating officer to ease pressure on the new chief executive.
 Michael Lynch's contract was renewed for one year in July 2014 but in February 2015 Mr Lynch gave six months notice of retirement to take effect on 3rd August 2015 at age 64, owing to personal reasons including his wife's serious illness.
 The WKCD will look to appoint a successor in the coming months.

 Also in March 2012, it was indicated by Michael Lynch, chief executive of the West Kowloon Cultural District Authority, that a new name was being sought for the project following political controversies involving conflicts of interests, which it is felt may have given the project a poor public image.